MaxInvent

 After following every step, you should be able to verify these outcomes:

-• Your inventory platform's oversell count in the last 30 days is under 0.3% of total orders
+• Your inventory platform's oversell count in the last 30 days is within your agreed target

 • No SKUs are 'stranded' (showing 10+ stock on one channel and 0 on another)